 Even for a basic chat to work well requires balancing NLP with scripting, simplifying steps to complete tasks, capturing data in appropriate places and balancing the ‘creep’ factor of AI and big data.

-The field is rapidly evolving and the rules along with it, this article intends to give you some powerful guiding principles to get underway.
+The field is rapidly evolving and so are the rules along with it.
+This article intends to give you some powerful guiding principles to get underway.

-A lot can go wrong (there’s even a website just on chatbot fails!).
+A lot can go wrong.
 Designers must take careful consideration of each conversation — and we want to pick the most beneficial place to start to build, test, and learn from.

 How do you quickly get a view of all the possible conversations that any of your customers or employees might possibly need to have with your company?